shawc71/gruler/README.md

 ## Introspectable request fields

+The following fields are available to be used in rules:

 | Field  | Description  |
 |---|---|
 | request.clientIp  |  Returns the ip address of the client eg `10.1.1.1` |